AaronGabriel147/web-module-project-custom-hook/README.md

 ## STEP 2 - useDarkMode

-- Inside the `hooks` directory, add a new file called `useDarkMode`.
-- Build a function called `useDarkMode`.
-- Import `useLocalStorage`
+x - Inside the `hooks` directory, add a new file called `useDarkMode`. x - Build a function called `useDarkMode`. x - Import `useLocalStorage`

-- Call `useLocalStorage` and pass in the key you want to use to store to indicate whether or not dark mode is enabled.
+x - Call `useLocalStorage` and pass in the key you want to use to store to indicate whether or not dark mode is enabled.
 Remember, this hook returns an array with a value and a setter in an array, exactly like the state hook, so make sure to capture those values in a `const` - `const [someValue, setSomeValue] = useLocalStorage('your key here')`

-- Finally, we need to return something out of `useDarkMode`, so we can use this in our app.
-What do you think we'll need?
-We'll need to know if dark mode is enabled, right?
+// - Finally, we need to return something out of `useDarkMode`.
+We'll need to know if dark mode is enabled.
 And we'll need a setter function to toggle dark mode.

-Let's just forward the value and the setter that were returned out of the `useLocalStorage` call.
+// Forward the value and the setter that were returned out of the `useLocalStorage` call.
 Return those two values in an array as well.

-_In this case `useDarkMode` isn't doing any of it's own logic, just simply composing `useLocalStorage` inside it and passing those values back to the component.
-There are other things we **could** do here to extend even more logic.
-If you want to try that after you're finished, check out the first stretch goal 👍_
+// _In this case `useDarkMode` isn't doing any of it's own logic, just simply composing `useLocalStorage` inside it and passing those values back to the component.

-## STEP 3 - Using the hook in a component
+// ## STEP 3 - Using the hook in a component

-Now that we have composed our different pieces of stateful logic, let's use it in our component!
+// Now that we have composed our different pieces of stateful logic, let's use it in our component!

-- import the dark mode hook into the `App` component
+// - import the dark mode hook into the `App` component
-- Looking at this component, we see that we are controlling the toggle with some state.
+// - Looking at this component, we see that we are controlling the toggle with some state.
 The state hook here returns a `darkMode` value, and a `setDarkMode` function.
 Isn't that exactly what our `useDarkMode` hook returns as well?
 Replace the state hook with our hook, click the toggle, and watch the magic happen!!!

-(If it wasn't magical, you have a bug somewhere 😫 go back through the steps slowly, one at a time, to see if you missed any of the steps)
+// (If it wasn't magical, you have a bug somewhere 😫 go back through the steps slowly, one at a time, to see if you missed any of the steps)

-## Stretch Problems

-After finishing your required elements, you can push your work further.
-These goals may or may not be things you have learned in this module but they build on the material you just studied.
-Time allowing, stretch your limits and see if you can deliver on the following optional goals:

-- Look at [this implementation](https://usehooks.com/useDarkMode/) of a `useDarkMode` hook that has more logic built into it (ignore the `useEffect` hook which has some direct DOM manipulation).
-In your `useDarkMode` hook, build in the `usePrefersDarkMode` logic that will check to see what you have set your OS theme preference to and apply that to your site.

-- Add routing into this app and build out some other pages

-- Go to the [Coin Gecko API](https://www.coingecko.com/) where we got this data from, and add more features to your app.
-Maybe you want to make a dropdown list of coins, and only look at one coin at a time.
-You could make an API call to that API for a specific coin and get more data on it.
-You could get more specific coin data for the last 24 hrs.
-There's a lot you can do with this API.
-Explore and have fun!

-- Look into the recharts library and build a new chart.
-Or change the appearence of the charts we built out here.
-Maybe when you toggle to dark mode, the line on the chart could change colors!
-There's a lot you can do with this library.
-Explore and have fun!

-## Submission Format

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into `main` (student's Repository). **Please don't merge your own pull request**
-- [ ] From the home page of your repo, make sure you have your branch selected
-- [ ] Copy the URL and paste it into Canvas to submit your project